 - Physical abuse – More than 10 million Americans are victims of physical violence each year and victims of domestic abuse are more likely to suffer from depression or suicidal tendencies.

 The complexity of the circumstances listed above often leaves a person feeling overwhelmed and unable to cope.
 Whether a traumatic event is experienced as a child or an adult, individuals may use substance abuse as a way to cope with it.
+Hence the link between trauma and addiction.

 In many instances, drugs and alcohol are a way to escape reality or numb feelings of pain and anxiety.
 In other instances, addictive substances may be abused to diminish feelings of depression or to feel happy and carefree.